JeonghyunJoo/ErrorPropagationTree/README.md

 It takes a lustre file and a test suite file for the lustre program as inputs and yields error flow information as output.

-This code is a base code for experiments performed in the following paper.
+This code is a base code to perform experiments in the following paper.

 ```BibTeX
 @INPROCEEDINGS{ErrorpropagationTree,